Alejandro Iñárritu wins best director Oscar for 'The Revenant'

 He quoted a line from his film in which the main character refers to racial prejudice against his mixed-race son.

 As a Hispanic, he was one of only a handful of minority nominees this year for Academy Awards.
-The lack of diversity fueled the resurgence of the #OscarsSoWhite furor for a second year.
+The lack of diversity fuelled the resurgence of the #OscarsSoWhite furore for a second year.

 "The Revenant," which is inspired by real events, stars Leonardo DiCaprio as a 19th century fur trapper mauled by a bear and left for dead by his team.
 He sets out on a quest for revenge against those who abandoned him.